lykimq/manage-expense-urweb/tests/README.md

 - role authorization decisions
 - allowed and denied state transitions
 - audit side effects across service calls
-- server-side rules used by Ur/Web RPC (for example create-expense amount check messages), without driving the browser

 This gives practical confidence while keeping the suite small and easy to run.